bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 ![[Pasted image 20230126185359.png]]

 Extensions - NuGet installs (does this not just work???).
 Weird.
 Guess a DevOps pipeline builds and structures this, for deployment.
+Yeah - not really NuGet - more like additional installs - frameworks, hosting bundles, etc. (elmah, etc.).

 Sure - no real concept of what kind of server this is running on.
 PaaS - MS control the infrastructure.